-Other tracks on the album make it obvious why the record is credited with planting the seeds of punk rock.
-Track two on the album, ‘I’m Waiting for the Man’ is my favourite on the album and can only really be called punk; its choppy chord progressions and driven drum beat give the song real character and it really does sound like the very beginnings of what would become punk rock.
-The reverberations of punk are also showcased in track eight, ‘There She Goes Again’ and track five, ‘Run Run Run’.
-These two tracks feel more like classic rock ’n’ roll than ‘Waiting for the Man’, which is, for me, hinting at something closer to punk rock, but that doesn’t mean to say they don’t have any less of a bite.
-‘Run Run Run’ for example, features an almost bluesy DNA but its the loose and chaotic experimental instrumentation on the track that completes it, and ‘There She Goes Again’ features jangly guitar parts that give it a kind of soft-rock-gone-sinister sound.
+Other tracks on the album make it obvious why the record is credited with planting the seeds of Punk Rock.
+Track two, ‘I’m Waiting for the Man’ can only really be called punk; its choppy chord progressions and driven drum beat give the song real attitude and it the very beginnings of what would become Punk Rock can clearly be heard.
+The reverberations of Punk are also showcased in track eight, ‘There She Goes Again’ and track five, ‘Run Run Run’.
+These two tracks feel similar to classic Rock ’n’ Roll but they come with their own pre-punk bite.
+‘Run Run Run’ for example, features a bluesy DNA but it’s the loose and chaotic experimental instrumentation on the track that completes it, similarly ‘There She Goes Again’ features jangly guitar parts that give it a kind of soft-rock-gone-sinister sound.

 Vocally, the standout performance comes from Nico, who joined after the band were convinced she would make a good addition by producer, manager, and cover designer, Andy Warhol.
 Though the ways in which Warhol managed the band and produced the record would ultimately leave much to be desired, his recommendation to include Nico in the band’s lineup was an idea from the top draw.
 Her voice is soft while remaining sturdy, and melodic enough to bind the loose instrumentation together.
 She sings on three of the 11 tracks, the best of which is ’I’ll be your mirror’; with the instrumentation more stripped back, she is able to really come into her own as a vocal performer.
 After her part on this album, Nico did, of course, go on to enjoy a successful solo career which, for many, further proves her musical ability.